BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 ### Doing

-Planning a wedding and getting ready to move apartments takes up most of my free time.
-Took a week long vacation that was just vacation, not traveling to see family or anything, and it was pretty fun.
+Planning a wedding and unpacking my new apartment takes up most of my free time.
+Starting to run, training for a half-marathon for the first time in ~5 or so years.

 ### Listening To

-Have shifted hard into jazz/jazz-fusion and vaporwave/future-funk recently.
-Sometimes you just need some bops
+Listening to whatever I want to, nothing directed really.

 [//]: steps for gathering: next time, just copy the album links (ctrl-shift-right click to inspect) and type info directly, lolW